Exercise A

 Task 5: Plausibility Check

 It’s important to repeatedly visualize our results, to make sure these are plausible.
 This is much simpler if we just look at a small sample of our dataset.
-We can use slice() to extract just a couple of rows
+We can use head(100) to extract the first 100 rows.

 wildschwein_sample <- wildschwein_BE |>